eesullivan/Java-2-Projects/README.md

 ## Project 2: Not-So-Elementary Cellular Automata
 #### Overview
 Project 2 builds on the ideas of Project 1.
 While Project 1 simulated the evolution of ECAs on a finite grid, Project 2 models ECAs using a modular design.
 This allows for a simulation of multiple types of rules and different boundary conditions.
 Project 2 also featured utility classes, AutomatonMeasurements.
 These calculations included the hamming distance between generations of automatons in different forms, as well as methods for calculating how many times a specific subrule is used in evolving automata generations.
-For a full list of methods and more information about the project, please see the Project 2 folder.
+For a full list of methods written, please see the Project 2 folder.